Raccon123/Project-iframe/README.md

 The HTML Iframe viewer for web games.

 # To Run
-Download and open the working HTML file.
+Download and open the working HTML file and all of the asset.